jerolba/jfleet/README.md

 You can always find the latest published version in the [MvnRepository searcher](https://mvnrepository.com/artifact/org.jfleet/jfleet).

 By default JFleet uses basic `javax.persistence` annotations.
-If you don't have any JPA implementation as a dependency in your project, you must add the Javax Persistence API dependency:
+If you use it, and you don't have any JPA implementation as a dependency in your project, you must add the Javax Persistence API dependency:

 ```xml
 <dependency>